UPenn-CIS-573/project2024/Phase 1 writeup.md

 ## Known Bugs or Issues
 - **Issue & Fix**: Android Studio throws update check on Gradle version so updated Gradle Version.
 - **Issue & Fix**: Added fixes and updates paths for testPath and classPath in `gradle.build (Module)`
-- **Issue & Fix**: Describe any known issues or bugs for this task.

 ## Team Member Contributions
 ### Member 1: [Tahmid Ahamed]